 Located right in front of the Huaphanh Provincial Friendship Reception House, the Lao Hung Friendship Park is the venue for many of Huaphanh province's major political, economic, cultural, and social events.
 The park is built on a large area, adjacent to a vital traffic route in Sam Neua town.
 Its design uniquely reflects Lao culture, with a stage backdrop vividly depicting the beauty of Lao ethnic people in their daily lives, labor, and production.

-Ong Tu Pagoda in Sam Neua town.
+Ong Tu Pagoda is located in Sam Neua town.

-Tourists enjoy specialties at Sam Neua market.
+Tourists enjoy local specialties at Sam Neua market.

-Having visited Sam Neua many times, Ms. Lo Thi Ha Huong, who works at the Son La Province Music and Dance Theater, is familiar with the place.
-She took us to visit the brocade selling area and pointed to stalls selling Lao women's costumes.
-Ms. Huong said: Sam Neua is famous for its brocade weaving.
-These costumes are not too expensive, depending on the material, but the price of a set ranges from 500,000 to 700,000 Kip, equivalent to 650,000 to 800,000 VND.
-Every time I have the opportunity to visit Sam Neua, I buy Lao women's costumes as gifts.
+Having visited Sam Neua many times, Ms. Lo Thi Ha Huong, who works at the Son La Provincial Song and Dance Theatre, is familiar with the area.
+She took us to visit the brocade shops, pointing to stalls selling traditional Lao women's clothing.
+Ms. Huong said: "Sam Neua is famous for its brocade weaving.
+These outfits aren't too expensive; depending on the material, a set costs around 500,000-700,000 Kip, equivalent to 650,000-800,000 Vietnamese Dong.
+Every time I have the chance to go to Sam Neua, I buy traditional Lao women's clothing to bring back as gifts."

 Food stalls at Sam Neua market.